onlyOneYR/elasticsearch/intl.en-US/Best Practices/Cloud data import.md

 **Steps**

 1. Buy an ECS instance that is in the same VPC as the Elasticsearch service.
 Allocate a public IP address to the ECS instance or enable the elastic IP address for the ECS instance.
 To lower costs, you can use an existing ECS instance.
 For how to buy an ECS instance, see [Step 2.
 Create an instance](../../../../../intl.en-US/Quick Start for Entry-Level Users/Step 2.
-Create an instance.md#)Buy an ECS instance.
+Create an instance.md#).

     **Note:**